dckc/finquick/README.md

     - on my wish-list for
       [a decade or so](http://dig.csail.mit.edu/breadcrumbs/node/96)
   - match imported transactions across accounts
+  - capture, verify new balance on transaction download
   - during headless browsing, send progress to UI via websocket
   - Get details on Discover transactions: which card? address?
   - figure out where to put jspm_packages and how to set up config.js